-3. How do the hospital's CB operations/activities work toward the State's initiative for improvement in population health? (see links below for more information on the State's various initiatives)
+3. How do the hospital's CB operations/activities work toward the State's initiatives for improvement in population health? (see links below for more information on the State's various initiatives)

 In alignment with the State's population health strategy, the goals of the community benefit initiatives were to promote health and wellness and improve health knowledge and behaviors among communities and populations disproportionately affected by highly prevalent diseases and conditions.
-Data demonstrates that MSMHC's surrounding community is at-risk for stroke, heart disease, and diabetes therefore the hospital has made efforts to target individuals who may be at-risk to help them lead a healthier lifestyle and avoid preventable hospitalizations.
+According to Maryland's State Health Improvement Process, 30% of all deaths were attributed to heart disease and stroke.
+More specifically, residents in MSMHC's surrounding community have found to be at-risk for stroke, heart disease, and diabetes therefore the hospital has made efforts to target individuals who may be at-risk to help them lead a healthier lifestyle and avoid preventable hospitalizations.
 MSMHC has established a Congestive Heart Failure Clinic and a Diabetes Clinic for this purpose.
 Community benefits further supports this initiative by offering free screenings and educational seminars focused on heart health, diabetes and stroke support groups, and special programs such as the Mall Walkers Program and the Health Happy Hour.